 Using the adjunction $(-\times{}C)\dashv(-)^C$, this is seen to be equivalent to the existence of a dashed morphism making the corresponding diagram

 commute.
-For this, it suffices that $i\times\id_C$ be an trivial cofibration.
-Noting that it is the pullback of $i$ along the projection $B\times{}C\to{}B$ (which is a fibration since $C$ is fibrant), we have that $i\times\id_\C$ is a cofibration since monomorphisms are stable under pullback, and is a weak-equivalence, since $\C$ is right-proper.
+For this, it suffices that $i\times\id_C$ be a trivial cofibration.
+Noting that it is the pullback of $i$ along the projection $B\times{}C\to{}B$ (which is a fibration since $C$ is fibrant), we have that $i\times\id_\C$ is a cofibration since monomorphisms are stable under pullback, and it is a weak equivalence since $\C$ is right-proper.